euanlow/euanlow/README.md

 # Hey There!
 I'm Euan 👋🏼<img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/>

 ## 👨‍💻 More About Me
-I am a Senior Full Stack Software Engineer / Senior Digitalization Specialist with experience building (end-to-end): <br>
+I am a Senior Full Stack Software Engineer / Senior Digitalization Specialist with end-to-end experience building: <br>
 🔹 backends in Node.js, Python, and ABAP <br>
 🔹 frontends with Javascript frameworks such as React and Vue, and SAP Fiori frontends with Javascript (SAPUI5), <br>
 🔹 and database projects in both SQL (SAP HANA, SQLite) and NoSQL databases (MongoDB). <br>